jean-michelet/instant-router/README.md

 Ultra fast router using RadixTree data structure to match incoming HTTP requests.

-This router does not include middleware functionality, unlike many Node frameworks.
+This router does not include middleware functionality, unlike many Node routers.
 This is a personal design choice, I consider that a router is only dedicated to match an http request and a server resource (route).

 ## Usage